The Wonder

 Be Encouraged

-Let’s suppose that, like most, you aren’t inclined to react to distressful losses by questioning your self-care habits.
+Let’s suppose that, like most, you’re not inclined to react to distressful losses by questioning your self-care habits.
 Let’s also assume your current lifestyle keeps you from putting aside the time needed to do adequate mental self-care.

-Despite the above factors, you’re reading page 38 of this book.
+Despite the above obstacles, you’re reading this book.
 That’s very encouraging!
-It indicates there’s a part of you—a nurturing guide—who wants to improve your mental self-care.
+It indicates a willingness to explore your mental self-care.

 37

-As sugggested, niceness is, at times, not only risky but also scary.
-Everyone is sometimes afraid to be nice.
-We can’t predict when we might encounter someone ready to unload a hunk of stashed hurt by way of disparaging remarks or, worse yet, by way of an intimidating tantrum.
+As suggested, niceness can be not only risky but also scary.
+Everyone is, on occasion, afraid to be nice.
+That’s because we can’t predict when we might encounter an anti-niceness individual ready to unload a gob of stashed hurt on someone they see as weak.

-Politely exiting the presence of desperate individuals isn’t always possible.
-In turn, mistreatment, sometimes calls for profssional intervention.
+Politely exiting an anti-niceness situation isn’t always possible.
+Moreover, mistreatment, sometimes calls for professional intervention.

 38